erroronline1/caro/readme.md

 length[record_overview] = 1024 ; display of record summaries
 length [products_per_slide] = 6 ; less creates more slides, more grows the respective boxes

+messages[reminder] = 20 ; if not diables within the user settings an annoying reminder will be read out loud on more than the configured amount of unread messages

 quality[qr_errorlevel] = 'L' ; `'L'`, `'M'`, `'Q'` or `'H'` - H for maximum error tolerance but higher pixel density quality[risk_acceptance_level] = 4 ; product of probability times damage to be highlighted, according to count of respective values within the language files